rdwrome/ODL/rdtext.md

   as quickly as he can
   and says 'far'
   he repeats the process over and over again
-  she giggles
+  she giggles endlessly

+  when she starts to crawl
-  she moves towards anything red like a bull
+  she moves towards anything red like a little bull

   for months when I play my horn for her
-  she looks around the room to find the source of the reverberations
+  she looks around the room to find the source of the reverberations one day she listens, looks around, smiles at me playing, and reaches for the bell

-  at 7 months old
-  she realizes it is me
+  she knows it is me

-one day she figures out the difference between horn and synths

-she's like a little bull with red

-8months
-my mother says should know her name

-DOES she recognize her name?
+  first she says 'dada'

-one week she starts saying dada turns her eyes towards us when we call her name
+  then she turns towards her name

-the next week, 39 weeks after her birth, she says mama as she crawls towards me from across the room
+  39 weeks after her birth
+  she sees me across the room
+  and calls 'mama'
+  while she moves towards me
+  and into my arms